flyingcircusio/fc-nixos/changelog.d/20250324_095007_PL-133563-redis-remove-ifd_scriv.md

 ### Impact

-- If you access `services.redis."".password` in your NixOS config, please change this to `flyingcircus.services.redis.password`.

 ### NixOS XX.XX platform

 - redis: restructure internal password handling
   The password file /etc/local/redis/password now gets written as systemd ExecStartPre.
 (PL-133653)

-- telegraf: Add new option `environmentVariablesFromFile` that allows users to store passwords in files and using them as substituted environment variable in a telegraf input.
-(PL-133563)
+  If you set `services.redis."".requirePassFile` in your NixOS config, please use `flyingcircus.services.redis.password` instead.
+Also, reading the Redis password at evaluation time from `config.flyingcircus.services.redis.password` is not supported anymore.